SainsburyWellcomeCentre/RCWG/_proposals/trainingInOpenScience.md

     - Information about events (e.g., PyClubs and PyStarters, software carpentry courses at UCL).

-- Organize PyClub meetings on a monthly basis,

-- Organize PyStarter courses on a yearly basis,

-- Setup a mentoring scheme where people with no experience in open data-science tools are paired with people with substantial experience on it.
+- Setup a mentoring scheme where people with no experience in open data-science tools are paired with people with substantial experience on them.

 - Organize advanced courses on, for example, data acquisition, image analysis, time-series analysis and statistical neuroscience.

-To produce open science it is important that we know how to use open science tools like Git, Github, Python and Anaconda.
+### Support from the SWC/GCNU management

+To make the SWC/GCNU an institution where open-science is the norm we need support from the SWC/GCNU management.
+We ask this management:

+- To request every lab to request at least one of its members to attend the two-day PyStarter introductory course to open data tools.

 ### Stakeholders